The Dellora A. Norris Cultural Arts Center includes an art gallery and a 1,000-seat performing arts theater founded in 1978 (see history below).

 A History of Generosity and Excellence

-Currently the Dellora A. Norris Cultural Arts Center, has a 1,000-seat performing arts theater and art gallery, which was founded in 1978 with funding from the St. Charles Charities, which was created in 1924 by Lester and Dellora Norris and Edward Baker and now is known as the Norris Foundation.
+The Dellora A. Norris Cultural Arts Center includes a 1,000-seat performing arts theater and spacious, two-level art gallery.
+The Norris was founded in 1978 with funding from the St. Charles Charities, which was created in 1924 by Lester and Dellora Norris and Edward Baker and now is known as the Norris Foundation.

-For 34 years, the Norris has brought downtown Chicago-quality entertainment and arts to the suburbs, featuring theater, illusion, comedy, dance, and virtually every genre of music, from pop and blues to big band, classical and opera.
-The Norris continues to attract regional, national, and even international talent for its season programs.
+The Norris has a long history of bringing downtown Chicago-quality entertainment and arts to the suburbs, featuring theater, illusion, comedy, dance, and virtually every genre of music, from pop and blues to big band, classical and opera.

 Dellora A. Norris